-Award Requirement Certificate of Higher Education In order to be eligible for the exit award of Certificate in (Cert HE) [Certificate of Higher Higher Education in the named subject/area of study, a Education Health Care Sciences] student must have passed at least 120 credits in total including the mandatory modules for level 4 of the award as specified on the award map.
-Diploma of Higher Education In order to be eligible for the exit award of Diploma in (DipHE) Higher Education in the named subject/area of study, a [Diploma of Higher Education student must have passed at least 240 credits in total Health Care Sciences] including the mandatory modules for level 4 and level 5 of the award as specified on the award map.
+Award Requirement Certificate of Higher Education (Cert HE) [Certificate of Higher Education Health Care Sciences] In order to be eligible for the exit award of Certificate in Higher Education in the named subject/area of study, a student must have passed at least 120 credits in total including the mandatory modules for level 4 of the award as specified on the award map.
+Diploma of Higher Education (DipHE) [Diploma of Higher Education Health Care Sciences] In order to be eligible for the exit award of Diploma in Higher Education in the named subject/area of study, a student must have passed at least 240 credits in total including the mandatory modules for level 4 and level 5 of the award as specified on the award map.

-Degree (non-honours) [BSc Health Care Sciences without eligibility to apply to register with the HCPC and CSP] Passed a minimum of 300 credits with at least 90 credits at Level 5 or higher and a minimum of 60 credits at Level 6, including the mandatory modules for Level 5 and Level 6 of the award (not the Dissertation module) as specified on the award map.
-Degree with Honours [BSc (Hons) Occupational Therapy] Passed a minimum of 360 credits with 120 credits at each level of the course, as specified on the award map.
+Degree (non-honours) [BSc Health Care Sciences without eligibility to apply to register with the HCPC and RCOT] Passed a minimum of 300 credits with at least 90 credits at Level 5 or higher and a minimum of 60 credits at Level 6, including the mandatory modules for Level 5 and Level 6 of the award (not the Dissertation module) as specified on the award map.
+Degree with Honours [BSc (Hons) Occupational Passed a minimum of 360 credits with 120 credits at each level of the course, as specified on the award map.
+Therapy]